vendramin/team/publications.md

 ### 2021

+* E. Jespers.
+[Structure of group rings and the group of units of integral group rings: an invitation](https://arxiv.org/abs/2008.11569). _Indian J. Pure Appl.
+Math.
+52 (2021), no. 3, 687–708_.
+* A. Bächle, M. Caicedo, E. Jespers, S. Maheshwary.
+[Global and local properties of finite groups with only finitely many central units in their integral group ring](https://arxiv.org/abs/1808.03546). _J.
+Group Theory 24 (2021), no. 6, 1163–1188_.
+* F. Cedó, E. Jespers, C. Verwimp.
+[Structure monoids of set-theoretic solutions of the Yang-Baxter equation](https://arxiv.org/abs/1912.09710). _Publ.
+Mat.
+65 (2021), no. 2, 499–528_.
+* E. Jespers, W-L. Sun.
+[Nilpotent decomposition in integral group rings](https://arxiv.org/abs/2010.07957). _J.
+Algebra 575 (2021), 127–158_.
+* F. Cedó, E. Jespers, J. Okniński.
+[Set-theoretic solutions of the Yang-Baxter equation, associated quadratic algebras and the minimality condition](). _Rev.
+Mat.
+Complut.
+34 (2021), no. 1, 99–129_.
+* F. Cedó, E. Jespers, J. Okniński.
+[Every finite abelian group is a subgroup of the additive group of a finite simple left brace](https://arxiv.org/abs/2001.08905). _J.
+Pure Appl.
+Algebra 225 (2021), no. 1, Paper No. 106476, 10 pp_.
 * E. Jespers, Ł. Kubat, A. Van Antwerpen, L. Vendramin.
 [Radical and weight of skew braces and their applications to structure groups of solutions of the Yang-Baxter equation](https://arxiv.org/abs/2001.10967). _Adv.
 Math.
 385 (2021), 107767_.
 * O. Konovalov, A. Smoktunowicz, L. Vendramin.
 [On skew braces and their ideals](https://arxiv.org/abs/1804.04106). _Exp.
 Math.
 30 (2021), no. 1, 95–104_, [errata](https://doi.org/10.1080/10586458.2021.1980466).